zoomingmediaresearch/pyg-lean/README.md

 ## Features

 - Fetch Youtube data (metadata for videos, playlists, comments and captions) for channels as well as for collections of videos
-- Export data to Elasticsearch (videos and comments)
-- Build networks of recommended videos
-- Saves networks as .graphml files (can be imported into Gephi)

 ## Requirements

 - Python >3.5
 - a Youtube API v3 key
-- a running Elasticsearch instance *optional*

 ## Installation